memcachier/docs/heroku_articles/flask-memcache.md

 ```

 This creates a `db` object that is now accessible throughout your Flask app.
 The
-database is configured via the `SQLALCHEMY_DATABASE_URI` which uses the
+database is configured via the `SQLALCHEMY_DATABASE_URI`, which uses the
-`DATABASE_URL` if available or falls back to a local SQLite database.
+`DATABASE_URL` if available.
+Otherwise, it falls back to a local SQLite database.
 If you
 want to run the application locally using the SQLite database, you need to
-create the instance folder:
+create an `instance` folder:

 ```term
 $ mkdir instance
 ```

-The database is now ready to be used.
-Save the changes with
+The database is now ready to use.
+Save the changes with:

 ```term
 $ git commit -am 'Database setup'
 ```

-Note that we imported our database models via `from . import models`.
-We do not
+Note that the snippet above imports database models with `from . import models`.
+However, the app doesn't
 have any models yet.
 Let's change that.

 ### Create the Task model

-In order to create and store tasks we need to do two things: create a `Task`
+To create and store tasks, we need to do two things:
-model and add the initial database configuration and migration.

-1. Create task model in `task_list/models.py`:
+1. Create the `Task` model in `task_list/models.py`:

     ```python
     from task_list import db